gprinc/sia-tps/tp3-entrega/tp3-ej2/README.md

 To modify each value, you must change corresponding value from `config.json` file inside `tp3-ej2` folder.

+All execution data will be displayed in its corresponding csv file.

 # Config.json values

 They are all *string* values.